Pensions in the Republic of Ireland: Recent changes to the state pension system

 The Social Welfare and Pensions Act of 2011 made changes to the qualifications needed for both the Contributory and Non-Contributory State Pensions.
 The act rose the qualifying age from 66 in a stepwise manner.
 Those born after 1 January 1955, but before 1 January 1961 are now are eligible to collect their state pension at 67.
 All those born after 1 January 1961 will be eligible to collect their pensions at 68.
 Raising the pension eligibility age of pensions is a contentious issue, but a slim majority of 53% acknowledge the fiscal need to raise the eligibility age.

 More changes to the qualifications for the Contributory State Pension are expected to be rolled out in 2022.
 These changes are being implemented to shift more future pensioners over to Contributory State Pensions in an attempt to reduce the fiscal impact of the pension system.
 Currently 19% of pensioners are on Non-Contributory State Pensions and spending on these pensions makes up 16 % of the budget.
 These changes will not affect those currently on Non Contributory Pensions.

+Auto-enrolment

+In July 2024, the Automatic Enrolment Retirement Savings System Bill 2024 was passed through the Dáil by minister Heather Humphreys with Tata Consultancy Services being named as the preferred bidder to run the system.

+Taxation of pensions

+Generally, income derived from pensions is subject to taxation.
+In addition to the contribution age limits, Irish tax legislation places a limit on the maximum amount of earnings that can be taken into account when calculating tax credits.
+This limit is €115,000 per annum under s790A (2) TCA 1997.

+Social security pensions

+Social security pensions paid by the Social Security Department are subject to income tax.
+They are not subject to USC or PRSI taxation.

+Where there is income from employment or an occupational pension, taxation under the pay as you earn (PAYE) system applies.
+As a PAYE taxpayer, tax credits and the range of tax rates are reduced to take account of tax payable on social security pensions.
+This means that the amount of tax payable on a Social Security pension is deducted from other income.